Incorporation process

 Private Joint-Stock Company

-The incorporation process includes several stages, namely, (i) registration of shares issue and their private placement, (ii) approval of the placement results and PJSC charter, (iii) state registration of PJSC and (iv) obtaining a certificate for the registration of shares issue from the Securities Commission.
+The incorporation process is more complicated than that of LLC.
+It includes several stages, namely, (i) registration of shares issue and their private placement, (ii) approval of the placement results and PJSC charter by the shareholders, (iii) full payment by the shareholders of their shares, (iv) state registration of PJSC and (v) obtaining a certificate for the registration of shares issue from the Securities Commission.

 United Arab Emirates